 Surdyk’s features a 200-square-foot walk-in humidor, installed in 1994, making Surdyk’s the first local alcoholic-beverage store to take cigars seriously.
 The store has a solid selection, carrying over 250 different types of cigars.

-With the addition of Surdyk’s Flights to the family- Jim Surdyk’s son, Taylor will continue the tradition of the same wonderful products and service like his father, grandfather and great-grandfather before him.
+With the addition of Surdyk’s Flights to the family- Jim Surdyk’s children: Melissa, Molly and Taylor, will continue the tradition of the same wonderful products and service like his family before him.